Caye Caulker is a small island just off the coast of Belize, a popular US holiday destination and backpacker spot on the Central America gringo trail.

 Where to stay

-If you’re visiting Caye Caulker on a budget, then I can recommend any of these great hostels:
+If you’re visiting Caye Caulker on a budget or as a backpacker, then I can recommend any of these great hostels:

 Tropical Oasis Hostel

 Clean, social, basic, good value, wifi, and free bottled water.
 (You can book this hostel at Hostelworld.)

 Go Slow Hostel

 My neighbours to Tropical Oasis and I met many people from there with nothing but good things to say about the hostel.
 (You can book this hostel at Hostelworld.)

 I walked down to this hostel as a friend had left a book there a few weeks prior to me being there.
 It looks lush and has kayaks you can take out onto the water.